-4. Where PE pipes are used, a fully-welded system shall be used and the number of joints minimised.
+4. Where PE pipes are used for rising mains, a fully-welded system shall be used and the number of joints minimised.
 Mechanical or electrofusion joints shall not be used unless expressly specified.

 5. Proprietary joints shall be made in accordance with the manufacturer's instructions.